zxnga/Transformer-TSF/README.md

    - list with dimension equal to the number of features
 - `feat_static_real`:  Dynamic real-valued features associated with the time series.
    - list with dimension equal to the number of features
-- `feat_dynamic_real`: Dynamic real-valued features that change over time.
+- `feat_dynamic_real`: Dynamic real-valued features that change over time. (curretnly not supported)
    - array with shape equal to (number of features, target length)
 - `item_id`: Identifier for each time series item.